rackerlabs/support-how-to/content/rackspace-monitoring/introducing-rackspace-monitoring-on-mobile-devices.md

 ---

-The new Rackspace Cloud mobile application for iOS and Android devices enables you to instantly monitor the health of your cloud infrastructure.
+The new Rackspace Cloud mobile application for iOS and Android devices allows you to instantly monitor the health of your cloud infrastructure.
 The Rackspace Cloud mobile app, when used with Rackspace Monitoring, provides you with timely and accurate information about how your resources are performing.

-This article describes how to get started with the app and perform the following Rackspace Monitoring actions on your mobile device:
+This article describes how to get started with the app and to perform the following Rackspace Monitoring actions on your mobile device:

 -   View the status of any current alarm